Opportunity at National Institute of Standards and Technology (NIST)

-Other microbeam techniques that we use to analyze climatically-relevant atmospheric particles include computer-controlled SEM to analyze particle populations, electron backscatter diffraction to determine the crystalline phases, variable-pressure SEM to investigate deliquescent particles, and high-resolution scanning transmission electron microscopy to analyze, at the nanometer scale and below, the chemical structure of ultrafine atmospheric particles.
+Other microbeam techniques that we use to analyze climate-relevant and microplastic particles include micro-Raman spectroscopy for polymeric compounds, computer-controlled SEM to analyze particle populations, electron backscatter diffraction to determine the crystalline phases, variable-pressure SEM to investigate deliquescent particles, and high-resolution scanning transmission electron microscopy to analyze, at the nanometer scale and below, the chemical structure of ultrafine atmospheric particles.

-Atmospheric aerosols; Climate change; Electron microscopy; X-ray microanalysis; Microbeam analysis;
+Atmospheric aerosols; Microplastics; Climate change; Electron microscopy; X-ray microanalysis; Raman spectroscopy; Microbeam analysis;

 Open to U.S. citizens